MoamenZaher/MoamenZaher.github.io/content/awards/Best Paper Award - Stress - IMSA24/index.md

 I am honored to announce that our paper "Unveiling Stress: A Comparative Analysis of Multimodal Sensor Fusion Techniques for Predictive Modeling" was awarded best paper award at the 2024 2nd [Intelligent Methods, Systems, and Applications (IMSA)](http://imsa.msa.edu.eg/) conference.

 IMSA is an international conference sponsered by IEEE.
-You can access the paper using the [DOI] (https://doi.org/10.1109/IMSA61967.2024.10652785).
+You can access the paper using the [DOI](https://doi.org/10.1109/IMSA61967.2024.10652785).

 Special thanks to all my teammates :
 - Raghda Essam  [LinkedIn](https://www.linkedin.com/in/raghdaali/)